 - P130A Hide cylinder

 Bad ignition coil pack definitely gave me nightmare.
-The last 5 minutes driving home felt like an hour.
+The last 5 minutes driving home felt like an eternity.

 Replacing the Coilpacks